-An introductory lecture and discussion includes paleohistory of fish, external and internal structures of bony and cartilaginous fish, fish ecology, and fisheries management.
-Students will then tour a commercial fish house and discuss the form and function of the features of the various offshore and inshore fish available.
-In addition, students will learn the economic history of the San Sebastian River and the importance of navigable rivers to the success and survival of coastal towns like St. Augustine.
-Upon returning to the lab, students will dissect a variety of the vertebrate and invertebrate specimens purchased at the fish house (various fish, shrimp, squid, bivalves, etc.).
-Students will then cook their dissections.
+An in-depth lecture and discussion include paleo history of fish, external and internal structures of bony and cartilaginous fish, fish ecology, and fisheries management.
+Students will then learn about commercial fish houses and discuss the form and function of the features of the various offshore and inshore fish available.
+Upon returning to the lab, students will learn filleting techniques of various vertebrae specimen.
+Students will then cook their dissections and enjoy a bite of their freshly filleted fish.